s2005252/4-Universitites/README.md

 Full data mining cycle on 4 unis dataset

-This was a part of university of edinburgh project carried out by team lead by Abzal Yessengazy
+This was a part of university of edinburgh project carried out by team lead by Abzal Yessengazy.

+The Final Project Report is also included in PDF format.